Sheikh Mujibur Rahman: United Bengal Movement

+Student of law

 After the partition of India, Mujib was admitted into the Law Department of the University of Dhaka.
 The university was created in 1921 as a residential university modelled on Oxford and Cambridge where students would be affiliated with colleges; but its residential character was dramatically changed after partition and students became affiliated with departments.
+Mujib suffered repeated bouts of police detention due to his ability to instigate opposition protests against the Pakistani government.
+His political activities were targeted by the government and police.
+In 1949, Mujib was expelled from Dhaka University on charges of inciting employees against the university.
+After 61 years, in 2010, the university withdrew its famously politically motivated expulsion order.

+Struggle for Bengali rights (1948–1971)

+Mujib emerged as a major opposition figure in Pakistani politics between 1948 and 1971.
+He represented the Bengali grassroots.
+He had an uncanny ability to remember people by their first name regardless of whether they were political leaders, workers, or ordinary citizens.
 Mujib founded the Muslim Students League on 4 January 1948 as the student wing of the Muslim League in East Bengal.
 This organisation later transformed into the Bangladesh Chhatra League.
 During the visit of Governor General Muhammad Ali Jinnah to Dhaka, it was declared that Urdu will be the sole national language of Pakistan.
-This sparked the Bengali Language Movement.
+This sparked the Bengali language movement.
 Mujib became embroiled in the language movement, as well as left-wing trade unionism among Bengali factions of the Muslim League.
 Bengali factions eventually split away and formed the Awami Muslim League in 1949.
-These opposition political activities were targeted by the government and police.

 Mujib was arrested many times.
-In 1949, Mujib was expelled from Dhaka University on charges of inciting employees against the university.
-After 61 years, in 2010, the university withdrew its famously politically-motivated expulsion order.

-Leader in Pakistan

-Mujib emerged as a major opposition figure in Pakistani politics between 1948 and 1971.
-He represented the Bengali grassroots.
-He had an uncanny ability to remember people by their first name regardless of whether they were political leaders, workers, or ordinary citizens.
-Mujib suffered repeated bouts of police detention due to his ability to instigate opposition protests against the Pakistani government.
 His movements were tracked by spies of the Pakistani government.
 He was accused of being a secessionist and an agent of India.
 East Pakistan's Intelligence Branch compiled many secret reports on his movements and political activities.
 The secret documents have been declassified by the Bangladeshi government.
 The formerly classified reports have also been published.